Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Planes Overview.md

 ---
 todo:
   - Restructure document
   - Rework descriptions of the planes
+  - Move Shadow, Vibrant & Material planes to their own documents
+editors:
-editors: Fusion
+  - Fusion
 ---
 ## Preword & Definitions
 Before we get into the planar layout of Avasar, we have to define what kinds of different planes there are.